geist-org/geist-ui/examples/tree-shaking-webpack/README.md

 ### About

-If you use `webpack` and `babel` to build your Recat project, this example may be useful for you.
+If you use `webpack` and `babel` to build your React project, this example may be useful for you.

 ### Previews